Farallon Islands: Banks northwest of Fanny Shoal

+Climate

+Although the Farallon Islands do not have an official weather station, satellite measurements indicate a very mild mediterranean climate due to its offshore position in the midst of the very cold California Current.
+The cold waters also make it rather chilly during most of the year for a piece of land on the 37°N latitude.
+During San Francisco's and Oakland's above 100 F record heat wave of 1 September 2017, the aggregate weather around the Farallon Islands remained below 68 F. The islands are also subject to occasional, heavy, offshore winds in winter.
+Due to the absence of a warming nearby landmass and the cold water, winters remain mild but often cooler than San Francisco also during that time of year.
+Winter lows below 50 F are very rare in the area.
+Summer highs seldom rise far above 60 F.

 Flora and fauna

 Seabirds

 The Farallon Islands are an important reserve protecting a huge seabird colony.
 The islands' position in the highly productive California Current and eastern Pacific upwelling region, as well as the absence of other large islands that would provide suitable nesting grounds, result in a seabird population of over 250,000.
 Twelve species of seabird and shorebird nest on the islands; western gull, Brandt's cormorant, pelagic cormorant, double-crested cormorant, pigeon guillemot, common murre, Cassin's auklet, tufted puffin, black oystercatcher, rhinoceros auklet, ashy storm-petrel, and Leach's storm-petrel.
 Since the islands were protected, common murres, which once numbered nearly 500,000 pairs but suffered from the egg collecting, oil spills and other disturbances that had greatly reduced their numbers, recovered and climbed from 6,000 birds to 160,000.
 Additionally, since protection, the locally extinct rhinoceros auklet has begun to breed on the islands again.
 The island has the world's largest colonies of western gulls and ashy storm petrels, the latter species being considered endangered and a conservation priority.
 The island also is the wintering ground of several species of migrants, and regularly attracts vagrant birds (about 430 species of bird have been recorded on or around the island).